-The entire system of the Security Department is presented in chapter 5.3.3.3.
+The entire system of the Security Department is presented in chapter 5.3.3.3 of the 2023 Universal Registration Document.

 In 2023, multiple awareness-raising actions and cyber resilience tests were organised for all Amundi employees, as well as a cyber crisis exercise with general management.
-They are presented in 5.3.3.3.2.
+They are presented in 5.3.3.3.2 of the 2023 Universal Registration Document.